top of page

 Copper mine tailings form an artificial horizon.
 Serrita Mts behind them are hidden.
 Sahuarita, AZ [Dahl 2014]

 A. Martin Byers was an anthropologist and archaeologist first at Vanier College and later at McGill University in Montreal, Canada.
-He uses a social-structural approach to study the Hopewell.
+He uses a social-structural approach to study Hopewell culture.
 He emphasized the spatial relationship between the geometric shapes as a code, a circle connected to a square by a walled passageway would be C=S. With this, he has attempted to create a grammar of the social space.
 [Byers 1996] This spatial approach to spatial relationships suggests Hillier's spatial logic, [Hillier 1976] a British school of spatial theory that doesn’t seem too popular in the US.

 Bob Hively and Ray Horn are professors at Earnhardt College in Richmond, Indiana.
 Hively is an astrophysicist and Horn is a philosopher.
 In 1974 they were asked to co-teach a year-long History of the Cosmos course.
 At the time it was just speculation that Stonehenge in Britain and other sites in Europe used the rising and setting points of the sun and moon as a calendar.
 Finding no published maps of Stonehenge, they first looked at nearby Fort Ancient and then the Octagon at Newark.
 [Hively and Horn 2020bWorship of both the sun and the moon can be found worldwide.
-How their repeated motions across the sky relate to a slice of time, a calendar, a major focus of many cultures.
+How their repeated motions across the sky relate to a slice of time, a calendar, is a major focus of many cultures.
 It is believed that the Olmec culture in Mexico was the first to invent the long count calendar.
 [Coe and Houston 2021] The Olmec were at the height of their power during the Hopewell period.
-It is known that the Hopewell obtained obsidian from a formation called Obsidian Mountain in what is currently Yellowstone National Park.
+It is known that the culture obtained obsidian from a formation called Obsidian Mountain in what is currently Yellowstone National Park.
 [U.S. National Park Service Hopewell Culture Obsidian] A quick check on Google Maps shows that it takes 25 days of walking to get from Chillicothe to Yellowstone, and from Chillicothe to Villahermosa, Mexico is 36 days.
 There is no evidence of any contact between the two cultures and the Chihuahuan Desert is a formidable obstacle but it could be possible.

 The sun rises and sets at different horizon points each day moving north or south.
 Twice during the year the sun pauses and reverses direction.
 These are what we now call the Solstices.
 In the middle of this cycle is the equinox.
 The two solstices and the two equinoxes divide the year into four parts.
 The moon also has a cyclical motion across the sky but this motion is longer and more complicated.
 The moon has two sets of solstices, a major and a minor, completing a cycle every 18.6 years.
 Thus there are 8 points on a lunar calendar.